March 16, 2020

 - Patients that have fever, cough, respiratory type issues, or have traveled to a high-risk area within the last 14 days will be asked to reschedule.

-- Elderly at-risk patients as well as patients who have other medical conditions such as lung disease, diabetes, or are immunosuppressed will also be asked to reschedule.
+- Elderly at-risk patients, as well as patients who have other medical conditions such as lung disease, diabetes, or are immunosuppressed, will be asked to call us from their car when they arrive for their appointment.
+We will give them further instruction once they arrive.

 - We also respect any patient’s decision, regardless of age or health, to stay home to reduce the risk of exposure.
 For most treatments, we can provide a phone consultation and will utilize this service heavily as a means to provide quality care while minimizing patient visits to our facilities.